-Question #3: What are you looking/willing to spend?
+Question #3: What are you willing to spend?

 This can often be the deciding factor.
 There are a few harnesses on the market that will run well over $150.
-If you are comfortable spending that amount then they may be the best option for you, but in many situations it may be total overkill.
+Such as the Help’EmUp harness line.
+If you are comfortable spending that amount then they may be the best option for you, but in many situations, it may be overkill.

 At the same time, there are very simple belly slings, essentially a glorified towel, that can cost no more than $30, yet provide absolutely no control in helping steer your dog in the right direction.
 Often people find that these make life more difficult in the long run for both the dog and them.

 My goal for you is that by answering these questions first, you will have a clearer image of exactly where, when, and what kind of harness is going to be the best for your dog.
 As always, make sure that you find a company that 100% guarantees their product in both quality and function so that if somehow by accident you make the wrong purchasing decision you can either get a refund or switch out for a better option.